RemcodM/pearl000-files/README.md

 # ./upload.sh
 Usage: ./upload.sh port filename
 ```
-Replace `port` with the device entry of your Arduino, for example, `/dev/ttyACM0` will most likely be the device entry on most Debian based systems.
+Replace `port` with the device entry of your Arduino. `/dev/ttyACM0` or `/dev/tty.usbmodem1111` are examples of device entries on respectively Debian based systems and macOS.
 If you are unsure about how to find the correct device entry, please read the next section.
-Replace `filename` with the hex file you wrote, for example `exercise.txt`.
+Replace `filename` with the hex file you wrote, for example, `exercise.txt`.
 This will write:
 ```
 # ./upload.sh /dev/ttyACM0 exercise.txt
 -- Converting to hex...